Guda (nun): Legacy

 Scholars today credit Guda with being one of the first women in western civilization to create a signed self-portrait.
-Although there may have been other female illuminators such as Claricia, a laywoman in a Bavarian Scriptorium, there is no concrete evidence of her exact involvement with these illuminations.
+Although there may have been other female illuminators such as Claricia, a laywoman in a Bavarian Scriptorium, there is no concrete evidence of her exact involvement they had with these illuminations.

-Guda's influence on later nuns in the later centuries is apparent.
-This is seen through manuscript paintings like "The Heart on the Cross," which depicts a nun exchanging vows with a mystical bridegroom inside the heart of Jesus nailed to a cross.
-Placing the nun at the heart instead of around the periphery of the painting broke traditional restrictions for female placement within religious paintings, showing that female involvement in illuminations gave the platform to emphasize their role in religious institutions.

 Illustration of the Philosophy and the Seven Liberal Arts in the Hortus deliciarum.

-Female involvement in manuscript writing and illuminations is best seen with Herrad of Landsberg and her work on the Hortus deliciarum.
-Herrad's imprint and proof of her authorship is consistent on this manuscript.
-This is demonstrated through the omitting and inclusion of religious writing depending on her liking, editing sources to make the manuscript more accessible for the nuns of the Hohenbourg Abbey, and even criticisms of the clergy as seen in the removed depiction of hell that she attempted to include.
-Herrad's work in this manuscript built on the foundation that Guda set for women to show expression, identity, and call for reform via manuscripts and illuminations.
+Later female involvement in manuscript writing and illuminations is seen with Herrad of Landsberg and her work on the Hortus deliciarum.
+Herrad's proof of her authorship is consistent on this manuscript.
+Herrad chose which religious texts to omit and include depending on her liking, and editing sources to make the manuscript more accessible for the nuns of the Hohenbourg Abbey.
+Criticisms of the clergy as seen in the removed depiction of hell that she attempted to include.
+This demonstrates the increased evidence regarding women's contributions to manuscript creation and illumination after Guda's portrait.
+Later female contributions to manuscripts such as illuminations in manuscripts from nuns at St. Maria Magdalena put themselves at the center in various religious works.

-Further demonstrations of calls for reform via illuminations and manuscripts are seen through 15th century nuns and their orders.
-Sister Magdalena Kremerin wrote about founding mothers having difficulties incorporating women's communities into the Dominican Order, leading to inspiration for a successful protest directed at the pope that led to their acceptance.
-The altered illuminations in manuscripts from nuns at St. Maria Magdalena put themselves more front and center in various religious works, calling for a change in how valued the nuns were in their order, along trying to strengthen their connection with God.
-Manuscript writing even preserved the existence of these reformed orders, as seen with the nuns of Kremerin's order who were able to fend off Duke Eberhard's attempts to sabotage their advocacy for change by compiling a letter towards nobles and burghers that convinced them to defend their order against the Duke.